cis-ncbj/app-service-api/Docs/overview.rst

   + Job status ("queued", "running", "done", ...) can be queried for each job

-* Retrival of job output
+* Retrieval of job output

   + Job output is stored on a dedicated http server.
 The URL where output files for a job are accessible is available through REST API call.